spotDL/spotdlRedesign/docs/docs/git.md

-   - Small commits (consisting of a single logical change) are easier to review as the reviewer doesn't have to filter out the different "change-sets" in their minds, he/she can just plunge straight in and give straightforward un-muddled feedback on your commit.
+   - Small commits (consisting of a single logical change) are easier to review as the reviewer doesn't have to filter out the different "change-sets" in their minds, he/she can just plunge straight in and give straightforward, un-muddled feedback on your commit.

    - Sometimes changes require "context".
 For example, a bug fix and tests for the bug fix code.
-The tests would require context of the bug fix code to be understood.
-In such a case splitting commits requires reviewers to "keep in mind" the context of a different commit while reviewing the new one, it's much simpler to just package both the changes together so that the context is retained.
+The tests would require the context of the bug fix code to be understood.
+In such a case, splitting commits requires reviewers to "keep in mind" the context of a different commit while reviewing the new one, it's much simpler to just package both the changes together so that the context is retained.

    - Yes, often times, a bug fix is iterated upon over the course of a PR, so you'd have the bug fix commit followed by a half dozen "improved bug fix" commits.
-In a way, "improving the buf fix code" is a single logical step in itself so thats totally cool.
+In a way, "improving the bug fix code" is a single logical step in itself, so thats totally cool.

 2. __Good commit messages:__

    - Lets say you track down the source of a bug to a conditional:
-     `if req_data.strip() != '':` but your not sure why the conditional was introduce - it was introduced with a reason after all, so you search the files git history till you locate this:
+     `if req_data.strip() != '':` but your not sure why the conditional was introduced - it was introduced with a reason after all, so you search the file's git history till you locate this:

    ```diff